-- KMS (Key Management Service)—this is an activation type for enterprise customers.
-The KMS activation server allows you to activate corporate versions of Windows operating systems and Microsoft Office products within the enterprise network.
-The KMS infrastructure is very simple: just install Volume Activation Services role on Windows Server, add your KMS Host Key (from Microsoft Volume Licensing Service Center) and activate your corporate KMS server on Microsoft (this operation is performed only once).
-After that your enterprise KMS clients can send activation requests to the KMS server and activate on it.
+KMS activation server allows to activate volume editions of Windows OS and Microsoft Office products within the enterprise network.
+The KMS infrastructure is very simple: install the Volume Activation Services role on Windows Server, add your KMS Host Key (from Microsoft Volume Licensing Service Center), and activate your corporate KMS server on Microsoft by phone or online (this could be performed only once).
+After that, your enterprise devices can send activation requests to the KMS server and activate with it.

 The main advantages of KMS activation:

-- The KMS client is activated on the internal KMS server for 180 days and attempts to renew the activation every 7 days;
+- The KMS client is activated on the internal KMS server for 180 days.
+It tries to renew the activation every 7 days;

-- In case the KMS server is damaged or lost, there is nothing to restore from backup on the KMS server.
-Just install a new server, install KMS role, enter the KMS host key, activate—and everything is ready to go!;
+- In case the KMS server is damaged or lost, there is nothing to restore from the backup on the KMS server.
+Install a new Windows Server host, install the KMS role, enter the KMS host key, activate, and you are ready to go!!

-- KMS infrastructure is simple and extensible, one KMS server can serve thousands of clients.
+- KMS infrastructure is simple and scalable.
+A single KMS server can serve thousands of clients.

-Deploying KMS Activation Host on Windows Server 2019
+Deploying KMS Volume Activation Role on Windows Server 2022/2019

 You can install a KMS server on any version of Windows Server.
-In this example, we will show how to install a KMS activation server on Windows Server 2019 using PowerShell (but you can install Volume Activation Services role through the Server Manager console).
+In this example, we will show how to install a KMS activation server on Windows Server 2019.

-- Run the PowerShell console as administrator and execute the command:
+- Run the PowerShell console as administrator and execute the following command:

-- If your Windows Defender Firewall with Advanced Security service is enabled, in order for the KMS client to contact KMS server, you need to open incoming connections on TCP port 1688.
+- If you have Windows Defender Firewall enabled on your computer, you will need to allow inbound connections on TCP port 1688.
 This can be done by the following PowerShell command:

 Enable-NetFirewallRule -Name SPPSVC-In-TCP

-- Go to the Microsoft Volume Licensing Service Center website > Downloads and Keys > Windows Server > Windows Server 2019 > Key and copy your KMS Host Key (Windows Srv 2019 DataCtr/Std KMS).
+- Go to the Microsoft Volume Licensing Service Center website > Downloads and Keys > Windows Server > Windows Server 2019 > Key, and copy your KMS Host Key (Windows Srv 2019 DataCtr/Std KMS).
 This key is called CSVLK.

 - Now you can install your KMS host key on your server.
 Run the command: